 When I use the term “willfulness” I mean this: We have to be careful not to force the process of forgiving.
 We, for example, cannot demand that we now feel compassion toward someone who treated us in a cruel way.
 We have to be open (willingness) to this gradual change of heart toward those who have hurt us.
 I do not mean to imply either that forgiving is passive or outside of our free will.
 Instead, I am suggesting that as we actively engage our free will, the process of forgiving still takes time.
 We are not in absolute control of the timing or the difficulty involved in forgiving another person.

-For additional information, see Why Forgive?
+For additional information, see Forgiveness is a Choice.